by Contributing Author

 Using Paper Processing

 Not only will it improve your productivity and efficiency, but you’ll be able to measure inventory and shipments accurately.
-As a result, human errors are virtually eliminated, and the entire facility will operate much more smoothly.
+As a result, human errors are virtually eliminated, and the facility will operate much more smoothly.

 Neglecting Health and Safety